matter-labs/tutorials/TUTORIAL.md

 console.log("l2TimeStamp: ", l2TimeStamp)

 ```
 The second transfer would fail due to the delay of the timestamp update in the latest L1 batch.
-Technically, transfer execution goes wrong in such a way that the return of the if-else condition `timestamp > limit.resetTime` in `_checkSpendingLimit` function can't be true to update `available` since `timestamp` of apx 10-15 minutes ago isn't greater than `resetTime`.
-As a result, `available` value remains the same even after 1 minute, causing 'Exceed daily limit' error.
+Technically, transfer execution goes wrong in such a way that the return of the if-else condition `timestamp > limit.resetTime` in the `_checkSpendingLimit` function can't be true to update `available` since `timestamp` of approx 10-15 minutes ago isn't greater than `resetTime`.
+As a result, the `available` value remains the same even after 1 minute, causing the 'Exceed daily limit' error.

 ```solidity
 if (limit.limit != limit.available && timestamp > limit.resetTime) {